Using the right hashtags is critical to push your salon on Instagram.

-It’s time you learn about how to create good salon Instagram captions and craft an Instagram bio that convert your followers to clients.
+It’s time you learn about how to create good salon Instagram captions and craft an Instagram bio that converts your followers to clients.

 To help you get going, I strongly suggest you read the below guides.

-- How to craft a salon Instagram bio that turn followers into clients
+- How to craft a salon Instagram bio that turns followers into clients

 - The secrets to salon Instagram captions that grow your followers